-5As well as Schelling's dilemma, after Schelling's parable of an armed homeowner encountering a burglar in his essay, "The Reciprocal Fear of Surprise Attack" (in Schelling, 1960).
+5 As well as Schelling's dilemma, after Schelling's parable of an armed homeowner encountering a burglar in his essay, "The Reciprocal Fear of Surprise Attack" (in Schelling, 1960).
 There is some inconsistency in terminology in the literature, with some authors using "security dilemma" for prisoner's dilemma-type games rather than coordination games.
 We stick to the latter usage.

-Mistrust and misperception have been studied more systematically in the literature on the security dilemma, pioneered by Herz (1950) and Butterfield (1951).
-The seminal contribution in this area is Jervis (1976, 1978), who provided a detailed discussion of how the balance between the offensive and defensive capabilities of rival states, as well as their uncertainty and (mis)perceptions regarding the other side's intentions, determine the likelihood of conflict.
-For Jervis, misperceptions were related to psychological factors, errors of judgment, and other systematic mistakes.
-He also argued that misperception (in our terminology, mistrust) could lead to conflict "spirals," where each side escalates in response to the other.
-The run-up to World War I discussed above is a classic example of such a spiral.6 especially, Kydd (1997, 2005), who provided a formal analysis of the spiral model, which we reformulate and extend in Section 3.7 Our view of mistrust is the same as Kydd's: in a coordination-type game, a state that suspects that its rival is a type that always takes a bad or aggressive action will respond by taking this action itself, even if each side would prefer a peaceful outcome with a very high probability.
+The game-theoretic approach to mistrust was developed by Glaser (1992, 2010) and, especially, Kydd (1997, 2005), who provided a formal analysis of the spiral model, which we reformulate and extend in Section 3.7 Our view of mistrust is the same as Kydd's: in a coordination-type game, a state that suspects that its rival is a type that always takes a bad or aggressive action will respond by taking this action itself, even if each side would prefer a peaceful outcome with a very high probability.
 However, by additionally considering conflict dynamics, misperception, and misunderstanding, this chapter provides several new insights and further refines some of Glaser and Kydd's results.
 To give one important example, Kydd shows that in his one-shot model, "tragic spirals between security seekers [normal, rational states] are likely to be a small proportion of observed conflicts, especially as information improves" (p.
 75).
 However, we will see that this is not necessarily true in a dynamic model, where "tragic conflict" can occur with substantial probability even as the probability of misperception vanishes.